nathancarter/weblurch/doc/plan.md

 do not need it, nor to minify files whose dates indicate that they do not need it.

+Make a menu item for hiding/showing group decorations.

 Several new methods have been added to the Groups Plugin without unit tests being written for them.
 Be sure to look back through the full list of functions in that file and find those which have no unit tests, and create unit tests for them, debugging the functions as you do so.

-Consider making the `Group.set` function not do anything if the new value is the same as the old value.
-This prevents clients from needing to implement their own checks, to prevent infinite loops of change event handlers.
+The `Group.set` function no longer takes any action if the new value is the same as the old value.
+(Similarly, `clear` doesn't do anything if the attribute is already gone.)
+This prevents clients from needing to implement their own checks to prevent infinite loops of change event handlers.
+The remaining task is to go through the demo apps and find their workarounds for this annoyance and remove them to clean up those apps (and not confuse readers).
+Then verify that the apps still work, i.e., that there truly are no infinite loops remaining.

+Notes for when you create validation:  Some nice Unicode characters to use for validation indicators:
+ * Nice, natural-looking exes: &#10006;, &#10007;, &#10008;
+ * Nice, natural-looking check marks: &#10003;, &#10004;
+ * Filled stars: &#10029; (5 points), &#10038; (6, rounded), &#10039; (8),
+   &#10040; (10), &#10041; (12)
+ * White-on-dark numbers, 1 through 10: &#10122;, ..., &#10131;

 ## Logical Foundation